Early radio, television broadcast stations in Maine, the history lesson.

 When thinking about having and raising kids, suddenly doing that outside Maine was not what I wanted for them.
 Our four children I believe turned out better being raised in rural Maine.
 Instead of moving every two years to climb up the broadcast ladder.
 That assumed there was the sufficient talent to climb into larger broadcast markets.

 “We will be back after a blogging break.
 To produce and share more.”
 (Fade to black).

 They say blog about what you know.
+Here’s something new in Maine broadcasting, a short wave radio station outlet in my neck of the Aroostook County woods.
 That’s a little bit on early radio broadcasting in Maine with a little added information from personal experience behind the 625A or RE 50 microphone.

 207.532.6573 | email@example.com |